ibm-cloud-docs/schematics/setup-cli.md

     ```
     {: pre}

     If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
-You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
+You know that you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
     {: tip}

 3. Install the {{site.data.keyword.bplong_notm}} CLI plug-in.